Metrosideros polymorpha: Similar species

 There are about 50 species in the genus Metrosideros in Southeast Asia and the Pacific and as well one species in South Africa.
 The Hawaiian Islands are home to five species of Metrosideros that are endemic to the islands, meaning they are found nowhere else in the world.
 These are: Metrosideros polymorpha, M. macropus, M. rugosa, M. tremuloides, and M. waialealae.
 The species are readily distinguished from one another by the characteristics of their leaves.

 Metrosideros kermadecensis, from the Kermadec Islands north of New Zealand, has recently become naturalized on Maui and may become a pest species.
-Several cultivars of M. excelsa, the pohutukawa tree of New Zealand, have been sometimes planted as ornamentals in Hawaiʻi but are not reported to have naturalized.
+Several cultivars of M. excelsa, the pōhutukawa tree of New Zealand, have been sometimes planted as ornamentals in Hawaiʻi but are not reported to have naturalized.
 Metrosideros polymorpha was originally classified as a variety of M. collina, native to Rarotonga, Tahiti, and other islands of Polynesia, but now is generally accepted as a distinct Hawaiian endemic species.